-- 1. For International, Humorous, and Tall Tales contests, select a topic and prepare your own substantially original speech. - 2.
+- 1. For International, Humorous, Tall Tales, and Online contests, select a topic and prepare your own substantially original speech.
+For the online Speech Contest, secure and test your audiovisual equipment. - 2.
 Attend the Contestants' Briefing. - 3.
-Inform the contest chair of any props you plan to use. - Review Speaker's Certification of Eligibility and Originality (Item 1183).
+Inform the contest chair of any props you plan to use. - 4.
+Review Speaker's Certification of Eligibility and Originality (Item 1183).
 By signing this form, you certify that you have read and understand the rules regarding eligibility and originality. - 5.
 Attend the Speaker's Rehearsal and take note of the speaking area.